st3v3nmw/lsfr.io/content/kv-store/http-api.md

 $ ./run.sh --port 8080 --working-dir .lsfr/run-20251226-210357
 ```

 `--working-dir` is your server's working directory.
-Any files you create should go here, and your server's logs will be in `primary.log`.
+Any files you create should go here, and your server's logs will be in `node.log`.

 You can test your implementation using the `lsfr` command: